No Products in the Cart

 The reports of direct mail’s death are greatly exaggerated.
 Well-designed mailers still get noticed, and the return on investment can be substantial.
 But one category of direct mail outperforms all others by a wide margin.
 Handwritten mail — postcards or letters rendered with real ballpoint pens — averages a 99% open rate.
 Not only does this eclipse other direct mail samples, it surpasses almost every other type of marketing available.
 You simply can't get the same effect elsewhere.
 Get more leads faster.

 This article will discuss why handwritten notes are so effective and provide some direct mail samples that you can use to kickstart your handwritten marketing efforts.
 Make sure you read to the end to learn how Simply Noted can automate the process for you.
+And mailing letters is extremely easy.

 Speak As If You’re Writing to Each Customer Individually